 There are three levels of qualification for USSSA Post Season National Championship berths.

 Accrual of USSSA Points: Teams can earn an At-Large berth by participating in USSSA events throughout the season and accruing a minimum of 150 USSSA Points.
-Once a team accrues 150 USSSA Points they will automatically be granted an At-Large Berth.
+Once a team accrues 150 USSSA Points, they will automatically be granted an At-Large Berth.

 State Director Application: A team can apply for an At-Large Berth through their State Director.
 For a team to be given an At-Large Berth by their State Director, it is recommended that they accrue a minimum of 4 USSSA Event Credits.
 Credits are earned based on the stature of an event.
 For teams located in an area without a State Director, they can apply to the USSSA National Championship Director.

 - Any team looking to participate in a “C” National Championship must be classified as a “C” team.
 The typical characteristics of a “C” team are described here.
 All team entries into this event will be scrutinized by the “C” National Tournament Director and USSSA event coordinators to ensure that the teams meet the eligibility criteria and to make sure that the competitive balance is what the teams expect.
-In the future, USSSA may initiate qualification procedures, but, at this point USSSA is offering a “C” National Championship nationwide and the only requirement to participate is that teams be classified as “C” teams.
+In the future, USSSA may initiate qualification procedures, but at this point, USSSA is offering a “C” National Championship nationwide, and the only requirement to participate is that teams be classified as “C” teams.

-- Teams intending to participate in the National Championship MUST submit their entry fee online to the national office, no checks accepted .
+- Teams intending to participate in the National Championship MUST submit their entry fee online to the national office; no checks accepted.
 Each team’s State Director will approve all eligible teams that register for the National Championship.

-- Teams must have available a copy of their current official USSSA roster with appropriate signatures, up to date insurance certificate, and birth certificates for all rostered players.
+- Teams must have available a copy of their current official USSSA roster with appropriate signatures, up-to-date insurance certificate, and birth certificates for all rostered players.
 Teams are also responsible for handling all other paperwork associated with this event (eg, housing forms, admission passes, T-shirt orders, etc.).

-USSSA East Coast Events Conduct Code
+USSSA East Coast Events Code of Conduct